NateDawg90/TuneHub/README.md

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote built using Ruby on Rails and React/Redux.
+TuneHub is a web application inspired by Bandcamp built using Ruby on Rails and React/Redux.
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria with smooth, bug-free navigation, adequate seed data and sufficient CSS styling:

 - [ ] Hosting on Heroku
 - [ ] New account creation, login, and guest/demo login
-- [ ] Notes
+- [ ] Artist Pages
-- [ ] Notebooks for organizing notes
+- [ ] Song player with locking playbar
-- [ ] Tags
+- [ ] Search function
-- [ ] Rich Text Editing
+- [ ] Ability for fans to follow artists or other fans
-- [ ] Infinite Scroll
+- [ ] Ability for artists to upload and fans to download songs
 - [ ] Production README [sample](docs/production_readme.md)

 ## Design Docs